 Selling your house this year could be a smart financial decision, but it’s important to make sure you’re looking at the bigger picture with your finances.

-SoFi Relay lets you keep track of your spending, create budgets, and set goals for what matters — like buying your next house.
+SoFi Relay money tracker app lets you keep track of your spending, create budgets, and set goals for what matters — like buying your next house.
 Get started today.

 Photo credit: iStock/AlexSecret

 *Terms and conditions apply.
 (Must click on the link to be eligible.)
 This offer is only available to new SoFi users without existing SoFi accounts.
 It is non-transferable.
 One offer per person.
 To receive the Rewards points offer, you must successfully complete setting up Credit Score Monitoring.
 Rewards points may only be redeemed into SoFi accounts such as cash in SoFi Checking and Savings or loan balances, Stock Bits, fractional shares and cryptocurrency subject to program terms that may be found here: SoFi Member Rewards Terms and Conditions.
 SoFi reserves the right to modify or discontinue this offer at any time without notice.